Transitioning to the next wave

 Nobody lives in a vacuum and we are all influenced by the environment in which we live.
 So the link between environment and health should be self-evident, yet it is often ignored.
 In this section I introduce the topic of toxins found in our indoor and outdoor environment and explore the benefits of hot and cold exposure for the immune system.

 Many a substance has followed a familiar journey from being labelled as harmless to being declared to be toxic, via what I have named “The Schopenhauer Sequence”, after Arthur Schopenhauer’s famous quote on the nature of truth.
-The sequence from ridicule to self-evident via opposition has been repeated time and again for a long and growing list of substances, which have transitioned from apparently benign to being banned, restricted, heavily taxed, or plastered in health warnings.
+The sequence from ridiculous to self-evident via opposition has been repeated time and again for a long and growing list of substances, which have transitioned from apparently benign to being banned, restricted, heavily taxed, or plastered in health warnings.
 Substances that have completed the sequence include lead, asbestos, DDT, PCBs, BPA, and of course tobacco.
-Some are in the violently opposed state.
+Some are in still in the violently opposed state.
 These include mercury in dentistry; aluminium in cookware, antacids, antiperspirant and vaccines; and glyphosate in pretty much everything we eat and drink (Myers et al., 2016).
 Currently in the ridicule stage, with a mix of violent opposition thrown in for good measure, is electro-magnetic radiation, in particular 5G (Davis, 2019).

 The above discussion refers to individual substances, but in the real world pollutants are likely to act synergistically, but synergies are almost never tested for.
 With hundreds of new chemicals being added to the environment every year, this testing gap is to be expected.

-In the absence of adequate testing, examination of synergies and long term monitoring we are all unwitting participants in an uncontrolled natural experiment.
+In the absence of adequate testing, examination of synergies, and long term monitoring, we are all unwitting participants in an uncontrolled natural experiment.
 Because so much stuff is being introduced at once it is very difficult to unravel cause and effect.
 In such circumstances I rely upon the precautionary principle – “guilty until proven innocent”.
 The precautionary principle states that when human activities may lead to unacceptable harm to humans or the environment that is scientifically plausible but uncertain, actions shall be taken to avoid or diminish that harm.
 What this means for me in practical terms is that I will let the Schopenhauer Sequence play out, but in the meantime, I will use natural personal care and cleaning products, filter my drinking and washing water, eat organic food as far as possible, and use a wired Internet connection.

 Hot and cold